fbedussi/vjQuery/README.md

+# vjQuery
+A lightweight wrapper on native DOM API to enable the beauty and elegance of the jQuery API.

+## What it is
 A simple and lightwight (2k gzipped) (almost) drop in replacement for some of the more used jQuery methods written in modern vanilla JavaScript using native DOM API:

+## API
 - addClass
+- removeClass
+- toggleClass
 - each
+- map
+- filter
+- on
+- off
+- one
 - click
+- trigger
 - eq
-- filter
 - find
 - first
+- last
 - focus
 - get
-- last
-- off
-- on
 - next
 - nextAll
 - prev
 - prevAll
-- removeClass
 - siblings
-- toggleClass
-- trigger
+- toArray

+All AJAX and promise related methods are intentionally left out in favour of the fetch API, and the native promises.

+## TODO
+DOM manipulation